-- 1. Identify the type of incidents that prompted the development of the Rapid Emergency Deployment procedures. - 2.
-Explain the concept of Rapid Emergency Deployment and the criteria required for Rapid Emergency Deployment to be implemented. - 3.
+1. Identify the type of incidents that prompted the development of the Rapid Emergency Deployment procedures.

+- 2. Explain the concept of Rapid Emergency Deployment and the criteria required for Rapid Emergency Deployment to be implemented. - 3.
 Demonstrate the individual tactics and team tactics involved in Rapid Emergency Deployment to successfully resolve a crisis situation. - 4.
 Describe what actions or traits an active shooter may display. - 5.
 Identify the type of incidents that could require the application of Rapid Emergency Deployment tactics and those, which would not. - 6.
-Explain the four phases of the Rapid Emergency Deployment procedure.
+Explain the four phases of the Rapid Emergency Deployment procedure. - 7.
+Demonstrate an understanding of setting up a Casualty Collection Point as well as Police and Medical functions in a CCP.